 In addition to text-based emotion recognition, the system processes webcam data to extract a student's affective states based on the student's facial expression.

-We use the \textit{face-api.js} package for the task of detecting students' emotions through their facial expressions.
-The \textit{face-api.js} package represents a JavaScript library that builds on \textit{tensorflow.js} to provide functionality related to human faces, such as face recognition, face landmark detection, and face expression recognition \cite{muehler2024faceapi}.
+We use the \emph{face-api.js} package \cite{muehler2024faceapi} for the task of detecting students' emotions through their facial expressions.
+The \emph{face-api.js} package represents a JavaScript library that builds on \emph{tensorflow.js} to provide functionality related to human faces, such as face recognition, face landmark detection, and face expression recognition.
 The system utilizes its lightweight and fast in-browser face expression recognition.
-It is configured to recognise the emotions \textit{Happy}, \textit{Sad}, \textit{Angry}, \textit{Surprised}, \textit{Fearful}, \textit{Disgusted}, and \textit{Neutral}, with \textit{Neutral} being the default when no face is being detected.
-With our current configurations and considering the mapping explained later in \autoref{subsec:multimodal_emo_agg}, \textit{face-api.js} reports an accuracy of $76\%$ and an F1-score of $71\%$ on our test set.
-Our test set comprises $151$ images from FERAC~\cite{rajasree2024ferac}, and $38$ images from Facial Emotion Recognition Dataset~\cite{training2023facial}, combined to ensure diversity across age groups as well as the inclusion of individuals diagnosed as non-neurotypical.
+It is configured to recognise the emotions \emph{Happy}, \emph{Sad}, \emph{Angry}, \emph{Surprised}, \emph{Fearful}, \emph{Disgusted}, and \emph{Neutral}, with \emph{Neutral} being the default when no face is being detected.
+With our current configurations and considering the mapping explained later in \autoref{subsec:multimodal_emo_agg}, \emph{face-api.js} reports an accuracy of $76\%$ and an F1-score of $71\%$ on our test set.
+The test set comprises $151$ images from FERAC~\cite{rajasree2024ferac} and $38$ images from the Facial Emotion Recognition Dataset~\cite{training2023facial}, combined to ensure diversity across age groups as well as the inclusion of individuals diagnosed as non-neurotypical.

 Given that the system requires all emotional states to be attributed to the specific timestamp of a message, the face emotion samples have to be aggregated over the interval bounded by two messages.
 For this step, the system considers only the changes in recognised emotion, grouping equal consecutive emotion states.
-This way, each group can be assigned a duration as well as an age-the time from now to the last sample within the group.
+This way, each group can be assigned a duration as well as an age---the time from now to the last sample within the group.
 Aggregation computes a weighted sum of the durations of all groups associated with one specific emotion, choosing the emotion with the highest sum as the result.
 The required weights are derived from a half-life decay function employing a group's age and a fixed half-life of 120 seconds.
 See \autoref{alg:emotion_agg} for a specific description.